spatialos/CppBlankProject/README.md

 spatial local launch
 ```

-To connect a new instance of the external C++ worker:
+To connect a new instance of the "External" worker type to a running local deployment (after `spatial local launch`):

 ```
 spatial local worker launch External local